small-tech/site.js/README.md

   - `stop`: Stop server.
   - `restart`: Restart server.
   - `disable`: Stop server and remove from startup.
-  - `logs`: Display and tail server logs.
+  - `logs`: Display and tail server logs (press _Ctrl+C_ to exit).
-  - `status`: Display detailed server information (press ‘q’ to exit).
+  - `status`: Display detailed server information.

 Site.js uses the [systemd](https://freedesktop.org/wiki/Software/systemd/) to start and manage the daemon.
 Beyond the commands listed above that Site.js supports natively (and proxies to systemd), you can make use of all systemd functionality via the [systemctl](https://www.freedesktop.org/software/systemd/man/systemctl.html) and [journalctl](https://www.freedesktop.org/software/systemd/man/journalctl.html) commands.

 ## Build and test from source

-Site.js is built using and supports Node.js LTS (currently version 12.16.2).
+Site.js is built using and supports Node.js 12 LTS (currently version 12.16.2).

+It has also been tested to work with the latest LTS (14.x).

 The build is created using Nexe and our own pre-built Nexe base Node.js binaries hosted on SiteJS.org.
 Please make sure that the version of your Node.js runtime matches the currently supported version stated above to ensure that the correct Nexe binary build is downloaded and used by the build script.